reselbob/simplegps/README.md

 Thus, I inferred that the device file for the GPS Dongle is `/dev/ttyACM1`.

 Save this piece of information.
-You might need it later, if you have trouble reading data off of the GPS Dongle and need to do some troubleshooting or declare congifuration settings for the `GPSD` daemon that you'll install next.
+You might need it later, if you have trouble reading data off of the GPS Dongle and need to do some troubleshooting or declare configuration settings for the `GPSD` daemon that you'll install next.

 ## Installing GPSD